 Imagine creating an organization where everyone understands their “why,” purpose, or belief and is working from a place where they can innovate, grow, adapt, inspire, and influence teams, clients, systems, and communities.
 Leaders create culture and environments where people feel safe.
 We invite you to step into the learning of how to become an inspired leader who can cultivate an environment that is not only informed about trauma, but is effective at mitigating and ameliorating it.

-This fully online, rigorous, ten-month education certification program will use a cohort learning modle to provide learners with the following:
+This fully online, rigorous, ten-month education certification program will use a cohort learning model to provide learners with the following:

 - What a trauma-effective organization looks like and how to define, measure, and recognize well-being.

 - New trauma-effective leadership techniques, based on an emerging understanding of the importance of both physical and emotional safety.